Financial-Times/ft-origami/docs/research/dep-man.md

 ## Component

-- Requires CSS rather than SASS
+- Requires CSS rather than SASS, so rejecting